bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 3. What is the runtime complexity of your `breadth_first_for_each` method?

+   - O(n) because bfs touches every node just once.

 4. What is the space complexity of your `breadth_first_for_each` method?
+   - O(n) because every time each node that is being appended in the array grows in linear time.

 5) What is the runtime complexity of the provided code in `names.py`?